CoMakery/comakery-app/README.md

 Prerequisites:

 - PostgreSQL
-- Redis is you want to run delayed jobs
+- Redis if you want to run delayed jobs

 Set up .env: